General Questions

 Our results can serve as an initial screening tool but require professional verification for legal use.

-🔒 Privacy & Security
+Privacy & Security

-No!
+No, we do not store your videos.
 We take your privacy seriously:

 Yes.
 We use industry-standard encryption: